Nexus-Mods/StarfieldSaveTool/README.md

 ## Starfield Save file (.SFS)

 The `.sfs` file is a compressed file format used by Starfield.
 The file format is a series of compressed data chunks in the Zlib format.
-The data chunks are compressed using the `Deflate` algorithm.
+The data chunks are compressed using the `Deflate` algorithm using Fast Compression.
 Here is a work-in-progress breakdown of the binary file format.

 | Name                   | Type      | Description                                                                                                     |
 |------------------------|-----------|-----------------------------------------------------------------------------------------------------------------|